annehutter/grid-model/README.md

 - useWebModel: set to 1 if web model as outlined in Sobacchi 2014 should be used, otherwise 0
 - constantPhotHI: set to 1 if XHI should be calculated from a constant photoionization field, otherwise 0.
-- photHI_bg: photoionization background value (used when constantPhotHI = 1)
+- photHI_bg: photoionization background value at output redshifts (only one value possible up to now)
-- calcMeanFreePath: set to 1 if mfp is calculated as in Mirlada 2000, otherwise 0 (only applicable for constantPhotHI = 0)
+- calcMeanFreePath: set to 1 if mfp is calculated as in Miralda 2000, otherwise 0 (only applicable for constantPhotHI = 0)
 - meanFreePathInIonizedMedium: mfp in physical Mpc (only applicable for calcMeanFreePath = 0)

 - write_photHI_file: set to 1 if photoionization file should be written